Free Will in Ancient Thought

 Consider the attraction to the good first.

-The answer to this question, it seems, is that reason includes a process of forming beliefs about what things are good and for forming desires for these things.
+The answer to this question, it seems, is that reason includes a process of forming beliefs about what things are good and bad and for forming desires and aversions for these things.

 If the "attraction to the truth" is similar, reason includes a process of forming beliefs about the way things are.
 This is an assumption which is made by Socrates, Plato, Aristotle, the Stoics, and their later followers.
 They all agree that reason, just as it is attracted by truth, is also attracted by, and attached to, the good and tries to attain it.

-According to "Socrates, Plato, Aristotle, the Stoics, and their later followers," in human beings there is a kind of cognition these philosophers called "reason."
+According to "Socrates, Plato, Aristotle, the Stoics, and their later followers," in human beings there is a faculty of mind these philosophers call (in translation) "reason."

 The instrumentalist view is also called the Humean view.
-We should not immediately assume we know what these philosophers thought this cognition is, despite our familiarity with the use of words 'reason' and 'reasoning' in English.
+We should not immediately think that we agree with these philosophers about what "reason" is, despite our familiarity with the use of words 'reason' and 'reasoning' in English.

-It is worth trying to understand how "reason by itself suffices to motivate us to do something."
+They think, for example, that reason by "itself suffices to motivate us to do something."

-The idea, it seems, is that I have beliefs about what is good and what is bad.
-These beliefs allow me to evaluate my present circumstances and possible future circumstances.
-For example, I reason that I can improve my present circumstances the most if I change things in such a way that I have food and eat it.
+Their idea, as I understand it, is that because human beings have reason, they have beliefs about what is good and what is bad.
+These beliefs allow them to evaluate their present circumstances and possible future circumstances.
+I might for example, if I am hungry and believe that being hungry is bad, reason that I can change my circumstances the most for the better if I change them so that I have food and eat it.
 So I form the desire to have food and eat it.
-This desire might lead to subsequent desires, say the desire to look in the refrigerator for food.

-Why is it true that "reason by itself suffices to motivate us to do something"?
+Why does this mean that "reason by itself suffices to motivate us to do something"?

-It is part of having reason that we engage in thinking to make our circumstances better.
-No desire sets this thinking in motion.
+It is part of having reason that we have beliefs about what is good and bad and that we engage in thinking to make our circumstances better.
 Desires arise out of this thinking.

 Frede calls these desires of reason "willings."
 In this, he is introducing a technical term.
-He is not trying to conform to an ordinary use of 'willings' in English.
+He is not trying to conform to an ordinary use of the word in English if there is one.

 3. In Plato and Aristotle but not in the Stoics, this view of willing, as a